dlt-hub/verified-sources/sources/quickbooks_online/README.md

     dlt pipeline <pipeline_name> show
     ```

-    For example, the pipeline_name for the above pipeline is `quickbooks`, you may also use any custom name instead.
+    For example, the pipeline_name for the above pipeline is `quickbooks_online`, you may also use any custom name instead.